ShayanJannati71/ShayanJannati71.github.io/_portfolio/Fabrication_Cell_Stretcher.md

 ---

 ## Objective
-To design and develop a versatile cell stretcher system for controlled mechanical stimulation of biological samples during live imaging.
-## Objective
-To design and develop a versatile cell stretcher system for controlled mechanical stimulation of biological samples during live imaging.
+To create a flexible cell stretcher platform that enables controlled mechanical stimulation of biological samples for use in mechanobiology and biomedical research.

 **Biaxial Cell Stretcher**
 <img src="/assets/images/Logo_Cell_Stretcher.png" alt="Workflow of impedance control for robotic knee prosthesis" width="800"/>